 TL;DR: These two apps do different jobs, so the winner depends on yours.
 MacWhisper is the best Mac app for transcribing audio and video files; Infina is built for live dictation and hands-free voice prompting, the workflow where you speak to AI tools all day and never touch the keyboard.
-If your microphone feeds Claude Code, Cursor, or ChatGPT, Infina wins: on-device by default, $99 once, and the only full dictate, send, switch-apps loop on the Mac.
+If your microphone feeds Claude Code, Cursor, or ChatGPT, Infina wins: on-device by default, $99/year flat, and the only full dictate, send, switch-apps loop on the Mac.

 What divides them is direction.
 MacWhisper points backward at audio you already recorded.
 Infina points forward at the words you are about to speak.